Gissio/radpro/docs/reference-manual.md

-# User's manual

-## Features

-* **Measurement display:** Large-digit view optimized for field use.
-* **Pulse indication:** Configurable with sound, voice, vibration, pulse LED, and display flash, with optional threshold.
-* **Alert indication:** Configurable with sound, voice, vibration, pulse LED, and display flash, with dismissible alerts.
-* **Tube fault alarm:** Detects tube malfunction or saturation.
-* **Measurement units:** Primary and secondary units, including Sievert, rem, cpm (counts per minute), and cps (counts per second).
-* **Averaging options:** Instantaneous rate averaging (adaptive fast, adaptive precision, 1 minute, 30 seconds, 10 seconds) and configurable survey timer.
-* **Geiger-Müller tube settings:** Adjustable sensitivity, dead-time compensation, and high-voltage settings.
-* **Source compensation:** Pre-configured compensation for common gamma-emitting sources (Cs-137, Co-60, Am-241, etc.) to improve dose-rate accuracy when the source is known.
-* **Data Logging:** Offline and live logging with data compression, compatible with GeigerLog.
-* **Additional Features:**
-  * Keyboard lock mode.
-  * Usage and performance statistics.
-  * Geiger tube dead-time measurement.
-  * Power-on self-test and safety watchdog.
-  * `radpro-tool` for low-level computer access.
-  * Game.
-* **Language support:** 30 languages, including English, Spanish, Chinese, and more.
-* **User interface:** Based on the [OpenBridge 6.1](https://www.openbridge.no/) design standard, with anti-aliased text.
+# Rad Pro Reference Manual

+This manual provides technical reference for the **Rad Pro** custom firmware.

 ## Measurements

-**Important:** Always power off the device using the keyboard to ensure accurate dose tracking.
-Avoid removing batteries to turn off the device.

-Rad Pro supports the following measurement modes:

-### Instantaneous rate
+### Instantaneous Rate

-Calculates the instantaneous radiation rate by dividing the number of pulses, minus one, by the time interval between the first and last pulse within the averaging window.
+The instantaneous radiation rate is calculated by dividing the number of pulses, minus one, by the time interval between the first and last pulse within the averaging window.

-The secondary view can be switched between:

-* **Bar view:** Shows radiation levels on a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) scale, with each tick representing a tenfold increase in radiation, highlighting warning and alarm zones.
-* **Max view:** Shows the highest measured rate.
-* **Rate view:** Displays the instantaneous rate in secondary units.
-* **Cumulative view:** Displays the cumulative dose.

-The [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) indicates the range where the true rate lies with 95% probability, assuming stable radiation levels.
-For example, a rate of 1.000 µSv/h with a ±40% interval means the true rate is likely between 0.600 µSv/h and 1.400 µSv/h.
-A narrower interval reflects higher precision.

-To reset the instantaneous rate or dismiss alerts, refer to the device's installation instructions.

-### Average rate
+### Average Rate

 Calculates the average radiation rate over a time window, using the same formula as the instantaneous rate.

-The secondary view can be switched between:

-* **Time view:** Shows the averaging time.
-* **Rate view:** Displays the average rate in secondary units.
-* **Dose view:** Shows the dose accumulated during the averaging time.

-The confidence interval reflects the range where the true average rate lies with 95% probability, assuming stable radiation.
-Averaging can be indefinite or limited by time or confidence level.
-An alert signals when averaging completes.

-For example, a 1-minute background radiation measurement might show 0.210 µSv/h with a ±36% interval (0.134–0.286 µSv/h).
-A 30-minute measurement could yield 0.154 µSv/h with a ±7.7% interval with greater precision.

-To reset the average rate, refer to the device’s installation instructions.

-### Cumulative dose
+### Cumulative Dose

 The cumulative dose tracks the total number of pulses recorded during the measurement time.

-The secondary view can be switched between:

-* **Time view:** Shows the measurement time.
-* **Dose view:** Displays the cumulative dose in secondary units.
-* **Instantaneous view:** Displays the instantaneous rate.

-To reset the cumulative dose or dismiss alerts, refer to the device’s installation instructions.

 ### History

 At startup, the history is loaded from the data log and updates every second using the instantaneous rate.
-The plot uses a [logarithmic scale](https://en.wikipedia.org/wiki/Logarithmic_scale), with each division representing a tenfold increase in radiation, and includes warning and alarm zones.

-The view can be switched between 10-minute, 1-hour, 1-day, 1-week, 1-month, or 1-year views.

-To clear the history, reset the data log.
+To clear the history, go to **Settings > Data log > Reset**.

-### Electric field (supported devices)
+### Electric and Magnetic Field Strength (If Supported)

-Calculates the electric field strength over a 400 ms window.
+Calculates the electric and magnetic field strength over a 400 ms window.

-The secondary view can be switched between:

-* **Max view:** Shows the highest measured value.
-* **Magnetic field:** Shows the magnetic field strength.

-To reset the electric field measurements or dismiss alerts, refer to the device’s installation instructions.

 **Important:** The device's built-in **buzzer** and **USB connection** can interfere with electric field measurements.
 For highest accuracy, disable audio feedback and disconnect USB during measurements.

-### Magnetic field (supported devices)

-Calculates the magnetic field strength over a 400 ms window.

-The secondary view can be switched between:

-* **Max view:** Shows the highest measured value.
-* **Electric field:** Shows the electric field strength.

-To reset the magnetic field measurements or dismiss alerts, refer to the device’s installation instructions.

 ## Sensitivity